CAR: Conceptualization-Augmented Reasoner for Zero-Shot Commonsense Question Answering

 \subsection{Benchmarking Large Language Models}

-We then discuss our method for benchmarking large language models.
+We then discuss our method for benchmarking large language models on five commonsense QA benchmarks.
 The emergence of Large Language Models (LLMs), such as ChatGPT~\cite{openai2022chatgpt}, has been the hot trend in recent NLP research.
 Numerous studies have evaluated the capability of LLMs on various NLP downstream tasks.
-Among them, \citet{DBLP:journals/corr/abs-2302-06476,DBLP:journals/corr/abs-2304-14827, DBLP:journals/corr/abs-2304-10392} have shown that ChatGPT can achieve competitive performance on commonsense reasoning tasks, such as CommonsenseQA~\cite{DBLP:conf/naacl/TalmorHLB19}, WinoGrande~\cite{DBLP:journals/cacm/SakaguchiBBC21}, and Commonsense Knowledge Base Population~\cite{DBLP:conf/www/FangZWSH21,DBLP:conf/emnlp/FangWCHZSH21}.
+Among them, \citet{DBLP:journals/corr/abs-2302-06476,DBLP:journals/corr/abs-2304-14827} have shown that ChatGPT can achieve competitive performance on commonsense reasoning tasks, such as CommonsenseQA~\cite{DBLP:conf/naacl/TalmorHLB19}, WinoGrande~\cite{DBLP:journals/cacm/SakaguchiBBC21}, and Commonsense Knowledge Base Population~\cite{DBLP:conf/www/FangZWSH21,DBLP:conf/emnlp/FangWCHZSH21}.
 In this study, we aim to benchmark ChatGPT's zero-shot performance on five QA evaluation benchmarks used in our zero-shot commonsense QA task.
 Following~\cite{DBLP:journals/corr/abs-2210-12353}, we design and leverage a batch of prompts, as shown in Table~\ref{tab:openai_prompt}, to probe ChatGPT's predictions.
-The prompt provides ChatGPT with the question and choices, along with a natural language command to control the response action of ChatGPT.
-We then parse the generations using our meticulously designed rules, where punctuations will be dropped, and the first choice-letter prediction will be identified as ChatGPT's answer.
-Specifically, if ChatGPT hesitates and cannot make a prediction, it will be counted as a wrong answer.
+The prompt provides ChatGPT with a question and its possible choices, along with a natural language command to control the response action of ChatGPT.
+We then parse the generations using our meticulously designed rules, where punctuations and irrelevant wordings will be dropped, and the first choice-letter prediction will be identified as ChatGPT's answer.
+Specifically, if ChatGPT hesitates and cannot make a concrete prediction, it will be counted as a wrong answer.
 The benchmarking results are shown in Table~\ref{tab:main_exp_results}.
-We can observe that ChatGPT performs exceptionally well in the CommonsenseQA~\cite{DBLP:conf/naacl/TalmorHLB19} and SocialIQA~\cite{DBLP:conf/emnlp/SapRCBC19} tasks.
-However, its performance in the remaining three benchmarks is subpar.
-This intriguing outcome warrants further investigation to determine the reasons behind it and to explore methods that can boost the LLM's abilities in these challenging benchmarks.
+We observe that ChatGPT demonstrates superior performance compared to GPT3.5 and excels in tasks such as CommonsenseQA~\cite{DBLP:conf/naacl/TalmorHLB19} and SocialIQA~\cite{DBLP:conf/emnlp/SapRCBC19}, potentially due to the high frequency of their questions and answers in large text corpora.
+However, its performance on the remaining three benchmarks is suboptimal, suggesting that they are more challenging and require more complex reasoning~\cite{DBLP:journals/corr/abs-2305-19068,knowledgecrosswords} and implicit commonsense knowledge to solve.
+This intriguing outcome warrants further investigation to determine the reasons behind it and explore methods to boost the LLM's abilities in these challenging benchmarks.